smoeding/puppet-bind/REFERENCE.md

 Data type: `Optional[Stdlib::Port]`

 The port number to listen on.
-If no port is specified , port 80 is used.
+If no port is specified, port 80 is used.

 Default value: ``undef``